Table of Contents

 The Project Management methodology used can also influence salary, though its impact is typically less significant than factors like experience or industry.
 Certain methodologies are associated with higher earnings, particularly in dynamic or high-stakes environments.

 The choice of methodology usually depends on the industry, company culture and type of work.
-For example, tech companies often prefer Agile or Scrum for flexibility, while construction firms may use Waterfall for its structured process.
-More innovative sectors might use hybrid or extreme methods.
+For example, tech companies often prefer Agile or Scrum for flexibility, Meanwhile, those overseeing larger teams (20 or more members) report a higher median salary of around £77.9K.

 Sign up for our PRINCE2 Agile® Foundation Course and blend flexibility with control for modern project mastery - Join now!